 What are your aspirations for the United Nations decade of Indigenous Languages?

-My hope is that we learn to listen to indigenous languages and the people who speak them and who carry their traditions.
+My hope is that we learn to listen to Indigenous languages and the people who speak them and who carry their traditions.
 I hope that by listening, we can learn to appreciate their knowledge of land, ways of living in harmony with other people, animals and nature, and that this somehow will lead us to find a connection, and the wisdom about land and nature which we have lost in recent times.

-What is the one practical lesson you have learned that you want to share with other artists who would work with indigenous languages?
+What is the one practical lesson you have learned that you want to share with other artists who would work with Indigenous languages?

-I have learned that the process of listening takes time when working with indigenous languages, and that patience is required.
+I have learned that the process of listening takes time when working with Indigenous languages, and that patience is required.
 I have found that there is no point in pushing or rushing people.
 The answers will come when the time is right.
 In the arts, we are often very goal-oriented and used to working very quickly.
-Working with indigenous languages and cultures is contrary to this.
+Working with Indigenous languages and cultures is contrary to this.
 We must learn to work at a more natural pace and find an organic way of working.